-Those sweet winter months are fun for dog walks, but snow and ice may make your dog a little uncomfortable.
+Those sweet winter months are fun for dog walks.
+But just as dog walking during summer can hurt their paw pads, walking during winter may be a bit disagreeable to them as well, as snow and ice can make your dog a little uncomfortable.
 You wear protective gear during the winter, so it makes sense that your dog would have shoes or booties and other winter gear to protect it, right?

 The answer isn’t so straightforward.
 Some people think dogs have enough protection with their fur and paw pads.
 Others think boots are a requirement when the temperatures fall no matter what the circumstances are.
 In reality, boots and booties will depend on the circumstances.

 To decide whether your dog needs some protection from winter, you can ask yourself a series of questions to narrow down the answer.
 Let’s take a look at when dog shoes are appropriate.

 Humans don’t have the luxury of an insulated coat, so temperatures can seem colder to you than they are to your dog.
 If you live in an area where temperatures don’t fall below freezing during the day, you may not need to worry about it at all.

 Some snow isn’t a problem either if you get light coatings, and it remains powdery throughout the day.
 Dog paws are tough, and the hair can help slough off the snow before it becomes an issue.